gargpriyank/ibmcloud-iac-examples/roks-satellite/README.md

 ## Using Terraform

 1. A sample `terraform.tfvars` file is provided with this example.
-This file creates resources in Dallas region in single zone.
-A multi-zone sample file is available in **multizone** directory.
+This file creates resources in Washington DC region in single zone.

    > Note: Please replace the values of the variables as per your project requirement.
 It is recommended not to commit `terraform.tfvars` file
    > since it may contain sensitive information like password.**